Pressure 4-5

-Pressure 4-5 was an American rock band hailing from Santa Barbara, California.
+Pressure 4-5 was an American rock band formed in Santa Barbara, California in 1998.
 The band released one studio album, Burning the Process, in October 2001 and toured into the following year.
 They soon after broke up upon many of the band members leaving for lifestyles not relating to music.

 Although often categorized under the alternative and nu metal genres popular at the time, Pressure 4–5, not wanting to be pigeonholed with current trends, insisted they were not metal but rather a "heavy rock band with introspective and somewhat intelligent lyrics" and "not chanting the next rap rock tech phrases in our songs."

 Band history

 Formed in January 1998 by vocalist Adam Rich (born 1979) and guitarist Mark Barry, Pressure 4-5 started simply enough, as two college friends forming a band together.
 Things quickly picked up when another friend from college, Lyle McKeany (born 1977), joined the group as bassist.
 Joe Schmidt (born 1981) later joined the band as DJ before switching to rhythm guitar.
 Jake Fowler joined after seeing an ad at a local drum shop; Schmidt later recruited his brother, Tom, to replace Fowler.

 The band's moniker comes from Joe Schmidt's unwillingness to be the group's DJ.
 He rarely came for practices with the band, which left the remaining members wondering if they would have 4 or 5 members, hence the name "Pressure 4-5."

 In 1999, the band released an independent EP, entitled Antechnology.
 They continued performing throughout California and, with the help of music websites and fanzines, quickly built a following.
 After a warm welcoming from the rock community and a large outpouring of support, Pressure 4-5 was quickly signed to DreamWorks Records in 2000, where they released their only full-length album, Burning the Process, in autumn the following year.
 Amidst the nu metal craze, 2001 would prove to be Pressure 4-5's most successful year; they acquired a spot on the Second Stage of Ozzfest 2001 before touring with groups like Dredg, The Used, and Lit.
 A live October performance in Colorado would also be taped for an MTV special in November.
 However, of the band's most memorable concert experiences include a sold-out show with Alien Ant Farm at WWF New York following the September 11 terrorist attacks.
 Burning the Process went on to sell 80,000 copies.